pivotal/docs-tap/cli-plugins/insight/triaging-vulnerabilities.hbs.md

 ## <a id='triage-description'></a>Triage

-Vulnerability analysis, or triage is the process of evaluating a reported vulnerability to decide an effective remediation plan.
-Triage helps application teams to generate useful insights about the vulnerabilities in their software so that they can make the right decisions about when and how to mitigate them.
+Vulnerability analysis, or triage is the process of evaluating a reported vulnerability to decide on an effective remediation plan.
+Triage helps application teams generate useful insights about the vulnerabilities in their software so that they can make the right decisions about when and how to mitigate them.
 The current implementation of triage follows [CycloneDX's Vulnerability Exploitability eXchange (VEX)](https://cyclonedx.org/capabilities/vex/)